-Summary: Prototyping is a valuable sketching process involved in generating UX/UI.
-It saves you time, saves you confusion and helps you visualize quickly and cheaply.
+Summary: Prototyping is a valuable sketching process for generating UX/UI.
+It saves you time, saves you confusion, and helps you visualize quickly and cheaply.
 Here are 50 reasons why prototyping is critical to do.
 These benefits point to the need to develop a company culture of prototyping.

-2. Sketching is easier to socialize.
-Quick sketches, no matter how crude, are great ways to quickly commuinicate.
+2. Sketching makes it easier to socialize.
+Quick sketches, no matter how crude, are great ways to communicate quickly.